Tubsamon/CRM-Workshop/README.md

-# BADS7105 CRM Analytics and Intelligence
+# CRM Analytics and Intelligence

 ## This repository is the part of BADS 7105 CRM Analytics and Intelligence, NIDA
-### 6210422010 TUBSAMON DUSITSOPITTAWONG

-For 12 workshops as below lists :
+Show topics that cover customer relationship management for the 12 workshops listed below :

  [1.Analysis of Customer Behaviors](https://github.com/Tubsamon/BADS7105-CRM/tree/main/Homework%2001%20-%20Analysis%20of%20Customer%20Behavior)
    - To analyze intersting and consumer behavior from students in class.